 My name is Manuel Diewald and I am a Sydney-based guitar teacher in West Pennant Hills who is in his final year at the University of New South Wales studying music with a stream in Pedagogy.

 Practicing an instrument can be quite tiresome at times and may feel like you are going through the motions.
-I'm sure at one point everyone has sat down with their instrument, played through some pieces, fiddled around a bit and then packed up.
+I'm sure at one point everyone has sat down with their instrument, played through some pieces, fiddled around a bit, and then packed up.
 Does this found familiar?
-Through my years at University I have been introduced to or experimented with different practice strategies to help get me through a whole lot of repertoire for solo, ensemble and orchestra pieces on the guitar.
+Through my years at University, I have been introduced to or experimented with different practice strategies to help get me through a whole lot of repertoire for solo, ensemble, and orchestra pieces on the guitar.
 With such a busy schedule my practice has not necessarily needed to be 4 hours a day instead, efficiency was the key.
 So how do you practice efficiently whether you are on a tight schedule or not?
 I will tell you a few practice strategies that have worked well for me in the past which I still use at times.

 Once the 15 minutes were up it was then for you to determine whether you would spend another 15 minutes on your task or move onto something else.
-This meant that you had more of an idea what our timeline was looking like.
-For example if you had 1 hour to practice and you needed to work on specific tasks, you could take 2 important sections and work on them for 30 minutes each.
+This meant that you had more of an idea of what our timeline was looking like.
+For example, if you had 1 hour to practice and you needed to work on specific tasks, you could take 2 important sections and work on them for 30 minutes each.
 You get the idea.

 Practice time Schedule